 I would say Hotfrog is a decent option if you are on a budget.

-In terms of SEO, in 2014 Hotfrog took a bigger hit from recent Google algorithm changes than Yellow Pages and Truelocal slipping 15 points in Moz authority and losing 161,518 links. in 2015 that negative trend continued, in 2015 it looked clear that Hotfrog was struggling to compete with the likes of Yelp, Yellow Pages and the emerging service marketplaces, however by 2018 it has gained some ground back with a crazy amount of backlinks.
+In terms of SEO, in 2014 Hotfrog took a bigger hit from recent Google algorithm changes than Yellow Pages and Truelocal slipping 15 points in Moz authority and losing 161,518 links. in 2015 that negative trend continued, in 2015 it looked clear that Hotfrog was struggling to compete with the likes of Yelp, Yellow Pages and the emerging service marketplaces, however by 2018 it gained some ground back with a massive amount of inbound links.

 If you have an optimised advert and take advantage of the user updates features you could generate some leads worth more than the $19.95 per month.
 However, ensure you tick the “No Telemarketers” option or it seems from the comment above that they will sell your data on to a telemarketing company.

 Oneflare is a hybrid directory and quote marketplace.
 Similar to Service Seeking Oneflare is mostly focused on selling leads rather than a basic listing.
 Oneflare has seen some excellent SEO results since 2014 and has been in the media with some aquisitions.
 Oneflare bought the “Renovate Forum” to gain access to some 40,000 users and WOMO in early 2015.
 It’s likely that Oneflare will aggregate the reviews from WOMO to the business profiles on their own business profiles.

 In 2014 Oneflare was taking risks when they were breaking some Google rules by buying links with their badge program.
 Google recommends adding the nofollow for paid links.
 Oneflare has since changed the reward for adding a badge from money to points to comply with Google’s link policy.